Current as of August 2022

 What if I’ve changed my name or moved?

-- You have to submit a written notice to your county auditor every time you change your name.
+- If you changed your name, you have to submit a written notice to your county auditor every time you change it.

 - If you moved and didn’t re-register, you can still vote.
 Go to your new polling place on Election Day and register at the polls.
-Bring the documents you need to prove your identity and residence (or another voter to vouch for you).
+Bring the documents you need to prove your identity and residence (or another registered voter who lives in the same precinct to vouch for you).
 Click here for details.